readium/readium-css/docs/CSS28-migration_guide.md

 In version 2, ReadiumCSS switched to `zoom`, which makes the patch no longer needed, except for rendering engines/browsers that don’t support this CSS property.

 It doesn’t need any change at the implementation level, and should work out of the box.
 All is handled behind the scenes in ReadiumCSS font-size module.

+As a side-effect of this new implementation, please note the `--USER__typeScale` setting is no longer available.

 ## Extension of the font-family user setting override